Interested in trying our FREE 7-day healthy diet plan? Click here and choose between our meat eaters, vegetarian or vegan meal plans.

 Please note: if you're considering attempting any form of diet, please consult your GP first to ensure you can do so without risk to health.

-This article was published on 5 December 2019.
+This article was reviewed on 24th January 2022.

 Kerry Torrens BSc.
 (Hons) PgCert MBANT is a Registered Nutritionist with a post graduate diploma in Personalised Nutrition & Nutritional Therapy.
 She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
 Over the last 15 years she has been a contributing author to a number of nutritional and cookery publications including BBC Good Food.